enrique-ags/dqe_epam/Challenges.md

 - **LEFT JOIN:** Ensures that all rows from the left table are included, even if they do not have a match in the right table.
 - **CROSS JOIN:** Produces a Cartesian product, leading to `m × n` rows where `m` is the number of rows in the left table and `n` is the number of rows in the right table.

-Feel free to ask if you’d like further clarification or examples!